KxSystems/kx-vscode/README.md

 ### Import/Export Connection Configuration

-The import/export connection feature allows you to import and export connections in JSON format from the VSCode IDE without having to create them manually.
+The **Import/Export Connection** config allows you to import and export connections in JSON format from the VSCode IDE without having to create them manually.

 ![Import Export](https://github.com/KxSystems/kx-vscode/blob/main/img/impex.png?raw=true)

 To import a connection:

-1. Open the Command Palette (Ctrl+Shift+P) and type the command to open the connection configuration for the installed database extension OR click the three dots (…) next to the Refresh button in the Connections window
+1. Open the Command Palette (Ctrl+Shift+P) and type the command to open the connection configuration for the installed database extension **OR** click the three dots (…) next to the Refresh button in the Connections window.
-2. Select Import Connections
+2. Select **Import Connections**.
-3. Navigate to the location of the configuration file, such as a JSON file that contains the connection details, and select it
+3. Navigate to the location of the configuration file, such as a JSON file that contains the connection details, and select it.
-4. Review the imported connection for accuracy
+4. Review the imported connection for accuracy.
-5. Confirm the importTo export a connection:
+5. Confirm the import.

-6. Open the Command Palette (Ctrl+Shift+P) and type the command to manage connection configurations for the installed database extension OR click the three dots (…) next to the Refresh button in the Connections window

-7. Select Export Connections

-8. Choose the connection(s) you want to export

-9. Specify the format and location for the exported configuration file.
-For example, JSON, YAML.

-10. Confirm the export action.

-To verify the export is successful navigate to the saved location and open the configuration file to check its contents.

 To connect to the database, select the newly imported connection from the list of available connections and initiate the connection to the database.
 You can run a simple query or command to verify the connection is successful.